harishmukkapati/Pokemon/README.md

 3. Card styles
    - Styles for the Pokémon cards.
 4. Modal styles
-   - Styles for the modal taht pops up
+   - Styles for the modal that pops up

 ## How to run this application
 1. Download the **pokemon.zip** file.